Setup practices detection with the AI Agent

 The answer is simple: no. Source code is sent through our plugins or the CLI through a secure SSL connection, but once our engine has analyzed the code, it's just not stored at all in our database.
 The database only stores source code related to a best practice description.

-Ensure the detection guidelines are correct - don't hesitate to be super accurate
+Ensure the detection guidelines and unit tests are correct - don't hesitate to be super accurate

 Configured: The practice can be detected for violation